 This is a one-acre ornamental garden maze that the kids can run through as they search for the way out.
 It’s one of the largest garden mazes in the Mid-Atlantic.

 Kids are attached to a harness and pulley system to walk through the ropes course.
+So it’s pretty safe and fun to explore.
 We ran out of time to try this course but it looked really cool.

 Tips for Your Visit